Upgrading schools, improving results

 Adihana Full Elementary School #2

-With generous multi-funding from Band Aid Trust, John Humphries Kitchen Table Charities Trust, Communicado, 4i2i, Maersk, GIN, Coornhert Gymnasium, Dulverton Trust, Glenmore Trust, Angela Glendenning, Linda Piggott, Cathy Dodsworth and others - work is now completed and was officially handed over in December 2007.
+Adihana means Village of Hannah, Mother of Virgin Mary.
+With generous multi-funding from Band Aid Trust, John Humphries Kitchen Table Charities Trust, Communicado, 4i2i, Maersk, GIN, Coornhert Gymnasium, Dulverton Trust, Glenmore Trust, Angela Glendenning, Linda Piggott, Cathy Dodsworth and others - work was completed and officially handed over in December 2007.

 Previously children were having to walk for hours to attend school.
 On the initiative of the village, with teachers by the government, initailly they decided to build their own school.
 This is a poor farming area - but these are tough resilent and hard working people who do not complain nor wait for things to happen.